tomcl/eepAssembler/README.md

 Uptodate as of Feb 2023.

-If this program does not run it will likely be because you have the wrong version of dotnet installed.
-You need 64 bit 7 SDK.
+If this program does not run it will likely be because you have the wrong version of .Net installed.
+You need 64 bit .Net 8 SDK.
 Check you have this as follows:

 * Run a commande prompt (Windows key-r -> cmd, or equiv on other systems)
 * `dotnet --info`